Tochta Mattress Review: The Best Choice For RV Lovers?

 (And if you think it might be possible to resize your mattress with a little bit of scalpel, saw and needlework, think again…we’ve seen many a mangled mattress in our day on account of such misguided notions!)

 Ideally, you should either buy a pre-sized mattress that matches the exact dimensions of the bed area in your RV or buy from a seller who can customize the mattress to fit that space exactly.
 With so many sellers now offering customized service, there’s really no excuse to be doing it any other way.

 Great!
 Then let’s get down to our review of Tocta’s range of RV mattresses.

 Tochta currently offers three different models of mattress that will have varying levels of appeal to buyers working on varying budgets, with differing spacial limitations, and with different preferences or needs as regards sleeping style: the Journey, Divini, and Utopia.
 Each mattress also has a number of design features and uses different materials or construction that will appeal to varying buyers.

-If the measurements you require are not listed within the preset parameters on their online adjustment tool, you can simply contact the customer service team, who will, in most cases, be able to pull something out of the hat to meet your specific needs.
+If the measurements and mattress size you require are not listed within the preset parameters on their online adjustment tool, you can simply contact the customer service team for a personalized Totcha mattress, who will, in most cases, be able to pull a custom RV mattress out of the hat to meet your specific mattress size needs.